Two Pointwise Characterizations of the Peano Derivative

-where $f_{(0)}(x):=f(x)$ is to ensure that Peano differentiability of order 0 at $x$ is the same as continuity at $x$.
-Notice that the existence of the $n$th Peano derivative of $f$ at $x$ assumes the existence of every lower order Peano derivative of $f$ at $x$.
-Moreover, it is well known that, by Taylor expansion about $x$, the existence of the $n$th Peano derivative $f_{\left( n\right) }(x)$ forces every generalized Riemann derivative of order $n$ to exist and to be equal to $f_{\left( n\right) }\left( x\right) $.
+as $h$ approaches zero.
+The condition $f_{(0)}(x)=f(x)$ is to ensure that Peano differentiability of order~$0$ at~$x$ is the same as continuity at~$x$, hence, by Taylor's Theorem, that~$n$ times Peano differentiability is more general than~$n$ times ordinary differentiability for all~$f$ at~$x$.
+The above definition implies that $f_{(1)}(x)=f'(x)$.
+And in orders~$n$ at least two, the $n$th Peano derivative $f_{(n)}(x)$ is known to be strictly more general than the $n$th ordinary derivative $f^{(n)}(x)$.
+Notice that the existence of the $n$th Peano derivative of~$f$ at~$x$ assumes the existence of every lower order Peano derivative of~$f$ at $x$.
+Moreover, it is well known that, by Taylor expansion about $x$, the existence of the~$n$th Peano derivative $f_{\left( n\right) }(x)$ forces every generalized Riemann derivative of order $n$ to exist and to be equal to $f_{\left( n\right) }\left( x\right) $.

 Riemann derivatives were introduced by Riemann in the mid 1800s; see \cite{R}.
 Generalized Riemann derivatives were introduced by Denjoy in \cite{D} in 1935; they have many applications in the theory of trigonometric series~\cite{SZ,Z}.
-Generalized Riemann derivatives have been shown to satisfy basic properties of ordinary derivatives, such as monotonicity, convexity, or the mean value theorem. \cite{AJ,FFR,HL,HL1,MM,T,W} Multidimensional Riemann derivatives were studied in \cite{AC1}, and quantum Riemann derivatives appeared in~\cite{AC,ACR}.
+Generalized Riemann derivatives have been shown to satisfy basic properties of ordinary derivatives, such as monotonicity, convexity, or the mean value theorem. \cite{AJ,FFR,GGR1,HL,HL1,MM,T,W} Multidimensional Riemann derivatives were studied in \cite{AC1}, and quantum Riemann derivatives appeared in~\cite{AC,ACR}.
 Peano derivatives are due to Peano in \cite{P} in 1892 and were further developed by de la Vall\'ee Poussin in \cite{VP} in 1908.
 For more recent developments on Peano derivatives, see~\cite{F,F1,FR,FW,LPW}.
 Surveys on generalized Riemann and Peano derivatives are found in \cite{As2,EW,O}.

-Every generalized Riemann derivative of order $n\geq1$ shares with $S$ the virtue of being immediately computable as a limit.
-But every generalized Riemann derivative of order $n\geq2$ also shares with $S$ the defect of being a strict generalization of the $n$th Peano derivative.
-This means that no single generalized Riemann derivative of order greater than or equal to $2$ can have it's existence at $x$ implying the existence of the Peano derivative of the same order, which we now prove:

-Assume to the contrary that a certain $n$th ($n\geq 2$) generalized Riemann derivative $\mathcal{A}$ has the property that, for each function $f$ and real number $x$, the existence of the derivative $D_{\mathcal{A}}f(x)$ implies the existence of $f_{(n)}(x)$.
-Since the existence of the $n$th Peano derivative assumes the existence of every lower order Peano derivative, by transitivity, the existence of $D_{\mathcal{A}}f(x)$ implies the existence of $f_{(1)}(x)=f'(x)$.

-On the other hand, there is a non-trivial analogue of the result for the ordinary derivative $f^{(n)}(x)$ instead of the Peano derivative $f_{(n)}(x)$, given in \cite[Theorem~1]{ACCs}.
-This result asserts that when $n\geq 2$, the existence of no single generalized Riemann derivative $D_{\mathcal{A}}f(x)$ can imply the existence of the ordinary derivative $f^{(n)}(x)$; and for $n=1$, exactly the cases of the existence of the limits